Trumansburg, NY - 30th Annual - July 21-24, 2022

 JEB PURYEAR

-Guitar, The Art of Reading Your Musical Partner, Songwriting, Country Songs Old and New, Main street, Side paths, and Detours: the Journey of a Song
+Guitar, The Art of Reading Your Musical Partner, Songwriting, Main street, Side paths, and Detours: the Journey of a Song

 Jeb grew up in Brooktondale, NY surrounded by music of all kinds.
 Most prominent was Old-Time Stringband music.
 Influenced by The Correction Stringband and The Highwoods Stringband, Jeb learned to play the fiddle at a very young age.
 His brothers learned to play banjo, guitar and mandolin and together they formed The Bubba George Stringband.
 Traveling to fiddle festivals in the south Jeb met Tara Nevins and Jim Miller, fellow Old -Time Stringband musicians.
 As time and years would have it the relationship between them all led to an evolution in to new territory- electric music and songwriting.
 Jeb took up the electric guitar, teaching himself and developing his unique style in which he plays and grooves, picks and jams with his fingers, without the use of a pick.
 He and Tara started writing songs and it was then that Donna The Buffalo was born.
 Here now 25 years later Donna The Buffalo has become a major force in the world of Americana Music.
 Touring the United States, Europe, and the Caribbean, Donna The Buffalo has shared stages with an endless list of artists such as Peter Rowan, Jim Lauderdale, The Wood Brothers, The Duhks, The Avett Brothers, Emmy Lou Harris, Merle Haggard, Rickie Lee Jones, Los Lobos, John Paul Jones, Bela Fleck, Tommy Emanuel, Gillian Welch, David Rawlings, Anders Osborne to name only a few.